gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 | _contactType           | Language-tagged string | (Optional) See [gs1:contactType](https://www.gs1.org/voc/contactType)  |
 | _email                 | String                 | (Required) See [gs1:email](https://www.gs1.org/voc/email)  |

-The example data structure provided below can be implemented across the APIs of the exchanging parties.
+The example (non-normative) data structure provided below can be implemented across the APIs of the exchanging parties.
 Given that this master data holds potential relevance for various stakeholders, it would be prudent to make the API endpoints discoverable, for instance, through GS1-compliant Resolvers or the GS1 Registry Platform.

 ```json
 {